Skip to content

 Japan's autumn foliage season — known as koyo — rolls south from Hokkaido to Kyoto over 10 to 12 spectacular weeks.
 Here's where to go, when to go, and how to plan your route.

 Every autumn, Japan transforms.
 The country that spent the summer under a thick canopy of dark green slowly ignites — first in the mountains of Hokkaido, then spreading south through alpine valleys and ancient temple gardens until even Tokyo's ginkgo boulevards glow gold in December.
-The Japanese call it koyo, and for many European travelers, planning a trip around it becomes something close to an obsession.
+The Japanese call it koyo, and for a lot of travellers, planning a trip around it becomes something close to an obsession.

 The challenge is that autumn foliage in Japan isn't a single event happening in one place.
 It's a rolling phenomenon that moves roughly 700 kilometres over 10 to 12 weeks, region by region, elevation by elevation.
 Get your timing right and you can chase the peak across the country.
 Get it wrong, and you'll arrive a week late to bare branches.